Skip to Content

 . . .

 If you see messages similar to these in the logs, it means that the Dropbox connector has been successfully loaded and started.
-You can now log in to the Harmony Portal and access Cloud Studio to start using the connector.
+You can now log in to the Harmony portal and access Integration Studio to start using the connector.

 If not, see the troubleshooting section at the end of this document for suggestions before proceeding further.